Learn more about stress and how you can find help and support.

 Common sources of stress included either one’s own or a friend/relative’s long-term health condition, debt, housing worries, body image concerns, experiencing pressure to succeed and feeling the need to respond to messages instantly, according to the Mental Health Foundation's 2018 study.

 What happens during therapy for stress?

 Managing your stress levels through counselling and psychotherapy can be key in tackling the root causes of stress and developing ways of handling stress more effectively.
 Stress counselling treatment is designed to help you explore the causes of your stress, including those created by family, work, or past experiences.
-It may be important to understand what may be maintaining your high stress levels; for example, some behaviors serve to exacerbate stress.
-Counselors and therapists specializing in stress management can work with you to develop stress-reduction techniques and promote psychologically healthier patterns of living.
+It may be important to understand what may be maintaining your high stress levels; for example, some behaviours serve to exacerbate stress.
+Counsellors and therapists specialising in stress management can work with you to develop stress-reduction techniques and promote psychologically healthier patterns of living.